Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Introduction

 \subsubsection{Review of previous auto-calibration techniques}

 The early methods addressing the problem of calibration from unknown markers with straight forward least squares minimization approaches considered only the focal distance and the most relevant translations of the detector and the rotational axis \cite{Gullberg1990,JLiColeman1993} due to the instability of the full optimization problem.
 Noo et al.\ \cite{Noo2000} showed that generic optimization can be largely avoided by systematic analysis of the problem.
 By constraining the detector columns parallel to the rotational axis, they were able to derive relations between the remaining geometric parameters and the ellipse parameters of the observable projections of two opaque markers moving along circular trajectories around the rotational axis.
 Potential detector in-plane rotations are considered in an independent preprocessing step.
 They assumed the distance between the markers known in order to determine also the absolute scale.
 The method was further simplified by Yang et al\@.\ \cite{KYangBoone2006} for the case of also negligible detector slant about the rotational axis.
 Johnston et al.\ \cite{JohnstonBadea2008} use the latter approximate approach for the initialization of a generic local optimization procedure that is then able to recover all parameters using a phantom of ten collinear bearing balls with defined distances.
 A further adaption of the Noo method was presented by \cite{DWuYXiao2011}.
 Bequé et al.\ \cite{Beque2003,Beque2005} and Wang and Tsui \cite{WangTsui2007} fully revert to local optimization again yet analyze the uniqueness of general solutions based on one, two and three rotating markers and conclude that one known distance between two markers is sufficient in the presence of detector slant about the rotational axis, and two known distances (which they relate to distances between three markers) are required for a generally unique solution for all system parameters, which was also conjectured previously by Noo et al.\ \cite{Noo2000} and is also stated by Xu and Tsui \cite{XuTsui2013}.
 In the related methods addressing all system parameters based on two known parallel rings (of equal radius) of bearing balls by Cho et al.\ \cite{Cho2005} and Robert et al.\ \cite{RobertMainprize2009}, this condition is fulfilled by knowledge of both the vertical distance of those circles and their (common) radius.
-Xu and Tsui \cite{XuTsui2013} propose another calibration procedure based on relations between elliptical projections of rotating markers, known marker distances and the system geometry, yet in contrast to \cite{Noo2000,KYangBoone2006,RobertMainprize2009} identify geometrically meaningful intersection points on the ellipses in the style of the approaches by Cho et al.\ \cite{Cho2005} and Strubel et al.\ \cite{StrubelNoo2005} (who worked with fully known structures) in order to then obtain simpler relations between those points in the projection image and the geometry parameters.
+Further Xu and Tsui \cite{XuTsui2013} propose another calibration procedure based on relations between elliptical projections of rotating markers, known marker distances and the system geometry, yet in contrast to \cite{Noo2000,KYangBoone2006,RobertMainprize2009} identify geometrically meaningful intersection points on the ellipses in the style of the approaches by Cho et al.\ \cite{Cho2005} and Strubel et al.\ \cite{StrubelNoo2005} (who worked with fully known structures) in order to then obtain simpler relations between those points in the projection image and the geometry parameters.
+A general methodology for the assessment of uniqueness and stability of calibration problems by means of analyzing the propagation of random errors through the respective forward model has been discussed by Ma et al.\ \cite{TMa2009}.